-Researchers have modified one of the most hazardous bio-weapon to actually save lives.
+Researchers have modified one of the most hazardous bio-weapon actually to save lives.
 Yes, you read that right, they have modified the strains of anthrax toxin for delivering antibody drugs to kill cancer cells.

-Anthrax toxin can be used for delivery of two proteins known as antibody mimics, which kills cancer cells by disrupting specific proteins inside the cells.
+Anthrax toxin can be used for the delivery of two proteins known as antibody mimics, which kills cancer cells by disrupting specific proteins inside the cells.

 Hitching for a ride

-There are several antibody drugs developed to target other receptors that are found in cancer cell surface.
+There are several antibody drugs developed to target other receptors that are found in the cancer cell surface.
 But it is limited, as it is very difficult to penetrate the protein inside the cell

 One of the major setbacks in biotechnology is that there really doesn’t exist a technology to deliver antibodies into cells.

 Anthrax toxin has three major components.
-One is a protein called protective antigen (PA), that binds to receptors called TEM8 and CMG2 that are found in most mammalian cells.
+One is a protein called protective antigen (PA) that binds to receptors called TEM8 and CMG2 that are found in most mammalian cells.
 Once PA attaches to the cell, it forms a docking site for two anthrax proteins called lethal factor (LF) and edema factor (EF).
 These proteins are pumped into the cell through a narrow pore and disrupt cellular processes, often resulting in the cell’s death.

 However, this system can be made harmless by removing the sections of the LF and EF proteins that are responsible for their toxic activities, leaving behind the sections that allow the proteins to penetrate cells.